 They’re Built for the Highlands

-They’ve Gone Global—but Remain Local Icons
+They’ve Gone Global — but Remain Local Icons

-Have you met a Highland coo—or do you have a favourite coo photo to share?
+Have you met a Highland coo — or do you have a favourite coo photo to share?
+Tell us what you love most about these hairy Highland legends in the comments below!

 Secure Your Dream Scottish Experience Before It’s Gone!